xchopin/The-Decrypter/README.md

-  To execute : ' ./main "CodeMessages" $name ' $name: the name that you are seeking
+  To execute : ' ./main "CodeMessages" $name ' $name: the name that you are seeking  (don't forget to compile before...)

   Example: ./main "CodeMessages" CHOPIN